 Humanities in Year 7 and 8 forms a basis of knowledge and skill development that students will be able to use in a variety of Humanities subjects in Years 9-12.
-Students will mainly study History and Geography.
+Students will mainly study History and Geography, and within their studies they will be introduced to terminology and concepts related with Economics and Business, Civics and Democracy.